-- Information about other students. - Financial records of parents. - Confidential letters of recommendation if they waived their right of access. - Additional information can be accessed at the following website: https://registrar.arizona.edu/privacy-ferpa/ferpa-compliance
+- Information about other students. - Financial records of parents. - Confidential letters of recommendation if they waived their right of access. - Additional information can be accessed at the following website: https://registrar.arizona.edu/privacy-ferpa/ferpa

-STUDENT COMPLAINTS (ACEND REQUIRED ELEMENT 8.2 G, 8.2H)
+Student Complaints (required elements 8.2G and 8.2H)